City of Bradford: Demography

 At the 2011 UK census, the City of Bradford had a population of 522,452.
 Of the 180,246 households in Bradford, 36.5% were married couples living together, 28% were one-person households, 10.8% were lone parents and 8.4% were co-habiting couples, following a similar trend to the rest of England.

 The population density was 1,290 /km2 and for every 100 females, there were 92.8 males.
 Of those aged 16–74, 24.5% had no academic qualifications, lower than the 28.9% in all of England.
 11.8% of Bradford residents were born outside the United Kingdom, higher than the England average of 9.2%.

-In the 2021 census, it stated that 61.1% (334,004) of the city's population was White (All White ethnic groups), 2.7% (15,006) (Mixed ethnic groups), 32.1% (175,664) (All Asian ethnic groups), 2% (10,978) (All Black ethnic groups) and 2% (10,760) (all other ethnic groups).

 The ONS Regional Trends report, published in June 2009, showed that most of the urban core and 41% of the district as a whole were among the most deprived in the country, it also showed that 11% of the district as a whole were among the least deprived in the country.
 Bradford has one of the highest unemployment rates in England, with the economic inactivity rates of Black, Asian and Minority Ethnic groups standing at over 50% of the working age population.

-The crime rate in the City of Bradford is significantly higher than the national average, but lower than that of similar cities such as Manchester or Leeds.
+The crime rate in the City of Bradford is significantly higher than the national average, at around 116 crimes per 1,000 residents per year, but lower than that of Manchester (around 146 per 1,000).
+Violence and sexual offences are the most common crime type in the district, at 59.38 per 1,000 residents compared with 35 per 1,000 nationally.